HotDB-Community/hotdb-documents/docs/en/v2.5.6/cross-idc-disaster-recovery.md

 ![](assets/cross-idc-disaster-recovery/image104.png)

-Step 7: Go to the \"Configuration\"-\> \"Node Management\" page to delete the data stored for the original master center.(You can choose to search by IP, or you can choose to search by unavailable status, but you need to be careful not to delete the data used by the current active IDC by mistake)
+Step 7: Go to the [Configuration](#Configuration)-> "Node Management" page to delete the data stored for the original master center.(You can choose to search by IP, or you can choose to search by unavailable status, but you need to be careful not to delete the data used by the current active IDC by mistake)

 ![](assets/cross-idc-disaster-recovery/image105.png)